Services we offer

 For further information, see the House Fire page on the SA Government website.

-For smoke alarms to continue to be effective it is important that they be adequately maintained by regular testing according to the manufactures instructions.
+For smoke alarms to continue to be effective it is important that they be adequately maintained by regular testing according to the manufacturers instructions.
 Batteries should be changed once a year or if a 'battery low' warning 'beep' is emitted.
 Ensure that the appropriate battery is used for the smoke alarm you have installed.
 (Refer to the manufacturer's instructions.)
 An ideal time to change your battery is when you change your clocks back at the end of daylight saving.

 At least every six months, remove dust, lint or cobwebs from the outside of the alarm using the soft brush attachment of your vacuum cleaner or a soft bristle brush.
-Any other cleaning should be done in accordance with the manufacturer's instructions.
+Any other cleaning should be done in accordance with the manufacturers instructions.

 Test the alarm after cleaning.